CathyKernel/KidsCourses-Lesson17-Bible-English-Fun/README.md

 Bible English Fun is an interactive web application designed to help users learn English through Bible-themed games.
 This project combines language learning with biblical education in a fun and engaging way.

 ## Features

-- **Interactive Games**:
-  - Prepositions Practice: Drag-and-drop game to complete sentences
-  - Ten Commandments Sort: Categorize commandments into "Love God" and "Love People"
-  - Vocabulary Challenge: Listen and match words to tiles
-  - Scripture Memory: Complete famous Bible verses

-- **Scripture Menu Bar**:
+### 📚 Scripture Menu Bar
 - Beautiful floating scripture display with full verses
-  - Subtle animations and elegant design
+- Elegant design with subtle animations
 - Responsive layout for all screen sizes

-- **User Experience**:
+### 🎮 Interactive Games
+- **Prepositions Practice**: Drag-and-drop game to complete sentences
+- **Ten Commandments Sort**: Categorize commandments into "Love God" and "Love People"
+- **Vocabulary Challenge**: Listen and match words to tiles
+- **Scripture Memory**: Complete famous Bible verses

+### 🎯 Learning Features
 - Score tracking for each game
 - Visual feedback for correct/incorrect answers
 - Audio feedback with success/error sounds
 - Progress tracking for vocabulary learning
+- Text-to-speech functionality

 ## How to Use